Privacy Notice - May 2018

 We may collect information about your computer including where available your IP address, operating system and browser type for system administration.
 This is data about our users’ browsing actions and patterns and does not identify any individual.

 For the same reason we may obtain information about your general Internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.
-They help us to improve our site and to deliver a better and more personalised service.
-They enable us:-
+They help us to improve our site and to deliver a better and more personalised service and analyses our traffic.
+They enable us:

 - to estimate our audience size and usage pattern;